nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - The STUDENT_INDEX input refers to the index of the student in the student list.
 - The EVENT_INDEX input refers to the index of the event within its own list (tutorial list/lab list/consultation list).
 - The index inputs are 1-based.
-- Valid indexes must be provided (TrAcker checks for valid event index first before checking for valid student index)
+- Valid indexes must be provided (TrAcker checks for valid event index first before checking for valid student index).
 - EVENT_TYPE refers to the type of event (Tutorial/Lab/Consultation).
-- Event type input must be valid and the first letter must be capitalized
+- Event type input must be valid and the first letter must be capitalized.

-Format: `deleteStudent [STUDENT_INDEX] [EVENT_TYPE]/[EVENT_INDEX]`
+Format: `deleteStudent STUDENT_INDEX EVENT_TYPE/EVENT_INDEX`

 Examples: